ACA Resource Sharing System

 For several years the ACA has been developing a Resource Sharing System to expand upon a long-held but unofficial practice within the architectural profession of loaning staff from one office to another.

-The cyclical nature of the construction industry, particularly during an economic downturn, inevitably leads to an insecurity of workflow.
+The cyclical nature of the construction industry can create an insecurity of workflow.
 Unfortunately, this can lead to architectural practices resorting to underbidding fees, losing money and then ultimately retrenching staff.
 Quality people are lost from the profession and the wider industry, with many practices unable to retain valuable staff.
 Each time this occurs the profession loses some of the brightest talent, who unfortunately do not return when the economy picks up.

-While downturns are beyond the ACA’s control, we believe we can assist to smooth the curve and importantly maintain the employment of valuable staff by broadening the loan system.
+While economic fluctuations are beyond the ACA’s control, we believe we can assist to smooth the curve and importantly maintain the employment of valuable staff by broadening the loan system.

 Why is the RSS important?